chargeprice/chargeprice-api-docs/api/v1/charging_stations/index.md

   * operator.id
 * EVSE Operator: Get all stations of this CPO (using the EVSE Party ID)
   * evse_operator
+* Export: Simple export all or specific stations.
+No other filters are required.
+  * export=true

 These searches can't be combined, they are mutually exclusive (XOR)!
 ## Response Body